smapiot/piral/docs/specs/feed-api-specification.md

 **Error Response**

 This endpoint can fail with a `404` (in case no active authorization request has been found) or `400` (in case some required details are missing in the request).
 In case of urgent server issues, a response with HTTP status code `500` has to be served.
-Any non-`200` and non-`202` response will be treated as an error response.
+Any non-`200` and non-`202` responses will be treated as error responses.

 #### Login Page

 The login page must be linked in the `loginUrl` of the `AuthApiResponse`.
-The implementation is irrelevant for this specification, but it must give the user the ability to conclude the flow.
+The implementation is irrelevant to this specification, but it must give the user the ability to conclude the flow.
 A common implementation will contain some kind of reference to the original request, e.g., an ID transported via a query parameter.
 This is then used to show what application initiated the request and what is the purpose of this authorization request.

 The only requirement for finishing the flow is that once the user successfully logged in, the status endpoint reports a successful conclusion (and terminates all ongoing long polling requests with a successful response).

 ## Examples

-Working feed service implementations exists and can be viewed online.
+Working feed service implementations exist and can be viewed online.

 Full list of known (sample / open-source) implementations: